seemiller/krazy-koala/content/post/20211225-rails-from-the-closet-to-kubernetes-deployment.md

 rails   <none>   *       a65e9ab6f9ea449149814be66c783071-339151308.us-east-1.elb.amazonaws.com   80      5m
 ```

 Your IP address will vary depending on where your cluster is running.
 AWS provides a nice, unmemorable address that can easily be mapped to a domain name in their Route53 DNS service.
-In the spirit of keeping things simple, I'm going to save the details of updating DNS and implementing TLS for another story.

 With the ingress created, copy/paste the address into your favorite browser and enjoy the sample Rails Blog application.